-Your Name: \\\\\
+Your Name:

 Current Rank:

 Current Position: Previous Positions:

-Attendance (6 months): (get from Troop Scribe records)
+Attendance (6 months): List your first three choices (get from Troop Scribe records) NOTE: Do not complete an application for Patrol Leader or Asst.
+Patrol Leader, unless you have been elected by your patrol to that positions.

-List your first three choices

 1st Choice 2 nd Choice 3rd Choice

-For your first choice, use this space t choice for this position. o tell why you want this job, how you wou ld do the job, and why you are the best
+For your first choice, use this choice for this position. space to tell why you want this job, how you wo buld do the job, and why you are the best